mpolena/Certificates-and-Diplomas/README.md

 - Migrated several databases into REDCap(a HIPAA compliant data collection instrument) using APIs and a variety of Python tools and libraries.
 - Perfomed ad-hoc data analysis on various KPI metrics.
 - Collaborated with stakeholders to design dashboards that presented trend, year-over-year comparison and general statistical findings for different operational aspects including but not limited to patient satisfaction, unplanned transfers and functional item benchmarks.
-## Projects completed CCTS- BioInformatics Core (code located in private repositories):
-- To be updated in the near future.